Recommendations

 Senior Film Conservator

 Delving into the atmospheric depths of L'Atlantide reveals a master at work, the artistic provocations of L'Atlantide demand a follow-up of equal intensity.
-These hand-selected movies are designed to satiate your craving for Adventure quality.
+These hand-selected movies are designed to satiate your craving for Drama quality.

 The enduring power of L'Atlantide lies in to transcend the limitations of its 1932 budget and technology.